 - You must reapply for benefits for every week of unemployment.

-- You must inform the TWC if you receive any types of financial assistance, such as Social Security Disability Insurance.
+- You must inform the TWC if you receive any type of financial assistance, such as Social Security Disability Insurance.